hickford/micropython/docs/library/network.rst

         provided.
 Most other methods require active interface.

     .. method:: wlan.connect(ssid, password)
+    .. method:: wlan.connect(ssid, username, password)

         Connect to the specified wireless network, using the specified password.
+        If both username and password specified, will use WPA2 Enterprise EAP-PEAP authentication.

     .. method:: wlan.disconnect()